danigonza/backbone-userManager/README.md

 Backbone tutorial from Thomas Davis.
 The app is a User CRUD application.

-For more information see the [github account](https://github.com/thomasdavis/video-backbone-beginner-server) of Thomas Davisd or the [tutorial page](http://backbonetutorials.com/)
+For more information see the [github account](https://github.com/thomasdavis/video-backbone-beginner-server) of Thomas Davis or the [tutorial page](http://backbonetutorials.com/)